Abdullahkou/abdullahkou.github.io/_pages/about.md

 ---

 📍On a more personal note, I’m originally from Syria and have a strong connection to my cultural heritage.
 In my free time, I enjoy reading, playing football, and exploring new technologies.
 I also have a deep love for swimming and diving—there’s something fascinating about exploring the underwater world, experiencing weightlessness, and discovering the beauty beneath the surface.
-Anything that involves water feels like a natural escape for me.